Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Navigation Graphs: Methodology

 \subsection{Real-Robot Experimental Settings}

-The experimental environment is shown in Fig.~\ref{fig:experiment_results}\,(a).
-For the experiments, an EAIBOT DashGo D1 has been utilized.
-We have installed a 16-Channel Leishen 3D Lidar, an SC-AHRS-100D2 IMU, and a Logitech c270 USB camera.
-The DashGo provides wheel odometry from its differential drive system.
-The 3D lidar is utilized to accurately localize the landmarks and provide ground truth odometry.
-The camera is utilized to detect the QR codes and extract the encoded information in them.
+The experimental environment has a size of 30\,m by 25\,m.
+For the experiments, an EAIBOT DashGo D1 was used.
+We installed on the mobile robot a 16-Channel Leishen 3D Lidar, an SC-AHRS-100D2 IMU, and a Logitech c270 USB camera.
+The DashGo platform also provides wheel odometry from its differential drive system.
+The 3D lidar was used to accurately localize the landmarks and provide ground truth with map-based localization algorithms for three-dimensional point clouds introduced in~\cite{qingqing2019jdd}.
+The camera was used to detect the QR codes and extract the encoded information in them.
 Figure~\ref{fig:ros_nodes} show the implementation diagram with different ROS nodes.
 The 3D lidar odometry and mapping are adapted from the LeGo-LOAM-BOR package~\cite{legoloam2018}.
 The QR code decoding node has been written in Python using OpenCV and the Zbar library.
 The hash based localization node utilizes the QR codes for localization when available and the wheel and inertial odometry as an estimation between landmarks.
-The QR codes utilized during the experiment are of known size (12\,cm by 12\,cm), and the localization node has been calibrated to map the size in pixels of a detected QR code in the camera to the distance to it.
+The QR codes utilized during the experiment are of known size (12\,cm by 12\,cm), and the localization node was calibrated to map the size in pixels of a detected QR code in the camera to the distance to it.
 The localization also takes into account the relative orientation of the QR code.